 All Uroplatus are insectivores, which means that the ideal leaf-tailed gecko food is BUGS.
 Offerings of meat or plant matter will be rejected or—if eaten—can make the gecko sick.

 Juveniles should be fed daily; adults can be fed every other day.
 Offer as much as they can eat in one night.
 One female U. sikorae I worked with did well on 5-6 large crickets every other night.
 I’ve also experimented with adding a certain number of roaches to the enclosure once a week and letting the gecko hunt them down on her own time.
 However, other keepers have documented feeding adults daily, with one “fasting” day per week.

 Conclusion: do what keeps juveniles growing and what keeps adults’ weights stable, which means that weekly weighing is required.

-All feeders should be no larger than the space between the gecko’s eyes.
+All feeders should be at least slightly smaller than the gecko’s head.
 Offer them in the evening, after misting so you don’t accidentally wash off calcium powder.

 Good Feeder Insects

 - Discoid roaches

 - Hornworms (captive only; wild hornworms are toxic!)

 - Wax moths